Facebook Hacks: a History of Security Breaches at Facebook and Meta

 How TeamPassword Can Help Prevent Security Breaches

 Safely managing your work passwords can seem overwhelming, even to the most meticulous company.
-Fortunately, creating and storing unique passwords are simple with TeamPassword.
-We provide the latest password safety features, including a free password generator that creates impossible-to-guess passwords that meet the highest security standards.
+Fortunately, creating and storing unique passwords is simple with TeamPassword.
+We provide the latest password safety features, including a built-in password generator for impossible-to-guess passwords that meet the highest security standards.

 You can use Teampassword to make sure that your accounts are safe even when social media giants and others leak your passwords.
 We offer password services that allow you to add, share and manage your internal and client passwords, including those for websites, social media, blogs, and more.
 You and your employees will not have to remember dozens of secure passwords - we make that part of the process simple while protecting you from security breaches.